 My goals for the year:

 Growing Bohemiacademia’s client base and portfolio.
 A conference in Oslo.
 A certificate in Psychotherapy & Counselling.
 Getting onto a Master’s in Psychotherapy.
 Passing my driving test.
 Writing part of a novel.
-Reading, obviously.
+Continuing with a couple of ongoing writing projects that may or may not end up as books / papers / etc. Reading, obviously.
 Walking around.
 Completing the first draft of a novel.
 Working on the Notebook Indexing Project.
 Reading more foreign-language books.

 - Writing a paper about atheists on the Camino to Santiago.

 - Getting our paper about belief systems published in a journal.

 - Playing some open mics, if the chest thing resolves itself.

 - Going back to my singing lessons, if the chest thing resolves itself.